 that overloaded operator accepts a variable number of arguments, the first

-operator may be overloaded too.
-The operator delete
+delete operator may be overloaded too.
+The operator delete must

 which is the size in bytes of objects of the class for which the operator

-is overloaded.
-The returntype of the overloaded operator delete
+delete is overloaded.
+The returntype of the overloaded operator delete is

 void.